24-2021/vul2/jizhicms=V2.5.5-Plugins update.html-download_url parameter-SSRF.md/jizhicms=V2.5.5-Plugins update.html-download_url parameter-SSRF.md

 ## Description

-Ultimate CMS aims to help netizens solve the troubles of using Ultimate CMS and the difficulties encountered in daily website building.
+jizhi CMS aims to help netizens solve the troubles of using Ultimate CMS and the difficulties encountered in daily website building.
 SSRF exists

 ## POC